MBenincasa/java-excel-utils/README.md

 ```

 ## Roadmap
-**Version 0.4.0** will bring new features to the Converter class.
-Current conversions will be reviewed.
-Conversions will be available that will also work with Stream I/O and byte[] in addition to the already present File.<p>
+In the next updates there will be improvements on the wrapper classes that make up the Excel sheet.<p>
 In the future, new features will come that have not yet been well defined.

 ## Contributing